North Carolina State University: Notable alumni

 NC State has 156,297 living alumni, with 61% of alumni living in North Carolina.
-There are 100 alumni clubs in North Carolina and another 42 states also have active clubs.
-In addition to alumni, the university employs 2,040 faculty and 5,843 staff.
-A number of NC State alumni and faculty have made significant contributions in the fields of government, military, science, academia, business, arts, and athletics, among others.
+There are 100 alumni clubs in North Carolina, and another 42 states also have active clubs.
+A number of NC State alumni and faculty have made significant contributions in the fields of government, military, science, space exploration, academia, business, arts, and athletics, among others.

+The first woman to travel around the Moon, NASA astronaut Christina Koch, earned two bachelor's degrees, in Electrical Engineering and Physics, and a Master's of Science in Electrical Engineering at North Carolina State.
+As a crew member of the 2026 Artemis II lunar flyby mission, Koch took the photograph Earthset.

-Among the most notable alumni with involvement in politics are John Edwards, former U.S. Senator and two-time presidential candidate; James B. Hunt Jr., 4-term Governor of North Carolina; Nida Allam, the first Muslim woman to be elected to a North Carolina government office; and Robert Gibbs, former White House Press Secretary.
+Among the most notable alumni with involvement in politics are John Edwards, former U.S. senator and two-time presidential candidate; James B. Hunt Jr., 4-term governor of North Carolina; Nida Allam, the first Muslim woman to be elected to a North Carolina government office; and Robert Gibbs, former White House press secretary.

 Combining science and politics, Rajendra Kumar Pachauri was the elected chief of the Intergovernmental Panel on Climate Change (IPCC), an organization that shared the 2007 Nobel Peace Prize with Al Gore; Pachauri represented the IPCC in receiving the award.
 Abdurrahim El-Keib was the interim prime minister of Libya from November 24, 2011, to November 14, 2012.
-Alumnus Munir Ahmad Khan gained international recognition for his work in reactor quantum physics and later guided the scientific research in nuclear weapons for Pakistan's atomic bomb programs.
-NASA astronaut Christina Koch also attended NC State, earning two bachelor's degrees in Electrical Engineering and Physics and a Masters of Science in Electrical Engineering.
-Khalia Braswell, computer scientist, technologist, and founder of INTech earned her bachelor's degree from NC State in computer science.
+Alumnus Munir Ahmad Khan gained international recognition for his work in reactor quantum physics, and later guided the scientific research in nuclear weapons for Pakistan's atomic bomb programs.

+Khalia Braswell, computer scientist, technologist, and founder of INTech, earned her bachelor's degree from NC State in computer science.